Please enable JavaScript

 Follow us on:

-• Margin over Cost: The new price provides a 109% margin over the estimated all-India weighted average cost of production (A2+FL).
+• Profitability Margin: The newly set price delivers a phenomenal 109% profit margin over the estimated national weighted average cost of production.

 Marketing Year Wheat MSP (₹/Quintal) Annual Increase (₹)